African Violet Plant – How to Grow An African Violet

 Proper Watering – Not Too Much, Not Too Little

-African violets like humidity and consistenty moist but not wet soil.
+African violets like humidity and consistently moist but not wet soil.
 Stick your finger into the soil.
 If the soil sticks to your finger from moisture, it does not need watering.
 If the soil does not stick to your finger, the plant needs to be watered.
 Do not wet the leaves while watering.
 This will cause spotting and browning of the leaves.
 You can pour room temperature water directly onto the soil.
 As an alternative, place water in a saucer underneath a violet in an appropriate pot that will enable the plant to absorb water from the bottom.

 Violets like humidity.
 I like to place my violets in the kitchen or in a room with some natural humidity.
 Grouping your violets will increase humidity, but be sure to allow for air to naturally waft around the plants.

 African violets do not thrive in drafty, cold areas.
-Temperatures should not dip below 60 degrees Fahrenheit (15.5 degrees Celcius).
+Temperatures should not dip below 60 degrees Fahrenheit (15.5 degrees Celsius).
 Take extra care when placing your violets close to windows in the winter as temperatures seem to fall close to windows, especially if your windows are not energy efficient.
 Do not place your plant close to a door.

 Proper Soil, Repotting and Fertilizer